chrchang/plink-ng/2.0/ReadMe.md

   is invalidated when you iterate to the next one; it's like being forced to pass the same string to std::getline(), or the same buffer to fgets(), on every call.
-But whenever that's problematic, you can always copy the line before iterating to the next; on all systems I've seen, this *still* exhibits better throughput than getline/fgets.
+But whenever that's problematic, you can always copy the line before iterating to the next; on all systems I've seen, that *still* exhibits better throughput than getline/fgets.
 And in the many situations where there's no need to copy, you get a fundamentally lower-latency abstraction.
 * They automatically detect and decompress gzipped and Zstd-compressed (https://facebook.github.io/zstd/ ) files, in a manner that works with pipe file descriptors.
-* The primary TextStream class automatically reads AND DECOMPRESSES ahead for you.
+* The primary TextStream class automatically reads *and decompresses* ahead for you.
 Decompression is even multithreaded by default when the file is BGZF-compressed.
 (And the textFILE class covers the setting where you don't want to launch any more threads.)